MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/working-with-compliance-manager.md

 ### Export an Assessment

 You can export an Assessment to an Excel file for compliance stakeholders in your organization or for external auditors and regulators.
 The report is a snapshot of the Assessment as of the date and time that the report is created.
 The report contains the details for all Microsoft and customer-managed controls for the Assessment, control implementation status, control test date, test results, and provides links to uploaded evidence documents.
-You should export the Assessment report prior to archiving an assessment because archived assessments do not retain links to uploaded documents.

 ### Export an Assessment report